 He worked as the editor of Digital Age magazine in Turkey and wrote articles on digital culture with a specific focus on new market variables, digital marketing, digital economy, digital politics and “the new web’s effects” on society and politics.
 He has published one book on “Rise of Radical Right in the Balkans during Europeanization Process: Comparative Cases of Greek LAOS and Bulgarian ATAKA Parties”

 He has served as board member for various anti-racism and human rights NGOs and social movements, currently still a board member for Turkey-European Foundation.
 He is currently working as a journalist and coordinator for dokuz8 News Network, a grassroots independent journalism initiative in Turkey, based on rights-based journalism.
-He is also the founding coordinator of Today Talks discussion group at the Swedish Research Institute in Istanbul; and Internet Governance Forum Turkey which has been organising Youth-IGF since 2015.
+He is also the founding coordinator of Today Talks discussion group at the Swedish Research Institute in Istanbul; and was the founder of Internet Governance Forum Turkey which has been organising Youth-IGF meetings in Istanbul since 2015.